If you keep finding yourself feeling a bit ‘all over the place’ and have no idea why, we may be able to shed some light on the situation.

 Sleep plays such a huge role in our lives, and it’s surprising how much we take it for granted.

-Running low on energy can throw our emotions out of kilter and leave us feeling really confused and drained.
+Running low on energy can throw your emotions out of kilter and leave you feeling really confused and drained.

 Being tired doesn’t just mean relying on caffeine more than usual – it can actively nudge you toward a negative mindset, thus altering your reactions and behavior.